AEADataEditor/aeadataeditor.github.io/_guidance/guidelines-other-repositories.md

 ## README

-The **README** must use the  [template README for social science replication packages](https://social-science-data-editors.github.io/template_README/) if the deposit is for a full replication package.
+The **README** must conform to the  [template README for social science replication packages](https://social-science-data-editors.github.io/template_README/) if the deposit is for a full replication package.
 If the deposit is for data-only, a simplified README is acceptable, but should

 - describe salient characteristics of the data,
 - the source of the data
 - license information

+The README must be present in PDF format (other additional formats are acceptable).

+> If the platform allows, select the README as the default file to display.

 ## Summary / Abstract